 Starbucks Puppuccinos: A Special Treat for Your Pup

-Other chains like Dunkin’ and Dairy Queen offer similar options.
+Other chains such as Dunkin and Dairy Queen have similar offerings.
 Always request plain whipped cream without toppings or flavorings.
-Limit these treats to once weekly for small breeds—their tiny bodies process sugar less efficiently.
+Restrict these snacks to once a week in small breeds-their little bodies do not process sugar as well.

 Homemade Alternatives and Safe Dairy Options

 Portion control remains crucial even with homemade versions.
-Freeze dollops in ice cube trays for easy single-serving treats.
-Pair these occasional snacks with regular exercise and vet-approved meals to maintain optimal health.
+Dollop into ice cube trays and freeze so you can easily have single-serving treats.
+Combine such occasional snacks with healthy exercise and vet-recommended meals to stay in the best shape.

 How to Serve Whipped Cream Safely